 WARNING!
 This radio requires an external isolated power supply to provide ground isolation between the radio and the site electronics when located with railroad signalling equipment.
-Failure to use an isolated power supply (for example, connecting unit directly to site batteries) could induce a ground fault at the site because the radio unit is grounded to the bungalow both through the ground lug and the global navigation satellite system (GNSS) and 220 antennas.
+Failure to use an isolated power supply (for example, connecting unit directly to site batteries) could induce a ground fault at the site because the radio unit is grounded to the bungalow both through the ground lug and the 220 antenna.

-Figure 4-1: Wayside radio
+Figure 4-1: AR^{220DB} radio